7 Daily Habits That Are Ruining Your Eyesight

 Once you start wearing contacts and it becomes a regular part of your daily routine, it’s easy to be careless with them.
 What most people don’t know is that improper contact lens care can lead to some serious infections that can lead to blindness.
 Though this would be an extreme case in need of medical attention, it does happen when contacts are poorly handled.

-According to the American Academy of Ophthalmology, several factors contribute to contact lens-related eye infection such as bacterial, fungal or herpes keratitis:
+According to the American Academy of Ophthalmology, several factors contribute to contact lens-related eye infections such as bacterial, fungal or herpes keratitis:

 • Poor contact hygiene (not using contact solution, using dirty hands to put contacts in or take them out, etc.)